henryeherman/USBAudioAmp/README.rst

 Purpose
 -------
-The intention is to use directly couple a singal into an aqueous medium using one *"widget"* and use another *"widget"* to amplify the signal and receive it.
+The intention is to directly couple a voltage singal into an aqueous medium using one *"widget"* and use another *"widget"* to amplify the signal and receive it.
 Using GNURadio it maybe possible to explore underwater electrostatics as a communication channel.